googleforgames/agones/docs/fleetautoscaler_spec.md

                       If not specified, the "default" would be used
       - `path` is an optional URL path which will be sent in any request to this service. (i. e. /scale)
     - `url` gives the location of the webhook, in standard URL form (`[scheme://]host:port/path`).
 Exactly one of `url` or `service` must be specified.
 The `host` should not refer to a service running in the cluster; use the `service` field instead.  (optional, instead of service)
+    - `caBundle` (⚠️ ** development feature ** ⚠️) is a PEM encoded certificate authority bundle which is used to issue and then validate the webhook's server certificate.
+Base64 encoded PEM string.
+Required only for HTTPS.
+If not present HTTP client would be used.

 Note: only one `buffer` or `webhook` could be defined for FleetAutoscaler which is based on the `type` field.